-

 The FPO closes on Tuesday.

-“‘Our message to our investors is that our group has large industrial and we remain fully invested.
+“‘Our message to our investors is that our group has large industrial companies and we remain fully invested.
 Our strategic partners are long-term and they too remain fully invested.
 The fundamental nature of our business is that everything (investment) is done based on operating assets.
 We hardly have to borrow anything or raise capital for general purposes,” Singh said.

-Of the FPO proceeds, the group flagship, Adani Enterprises, is planning to invest Rs 11,000 crore in the business and Rs 4,000 crore to reduce debt.
+Of the FPO proceeds, the group flagship, Adani Enterprises, is planning to invest Rs 11,000 crore in the hydrogen business and Rs 4,000 crore to reduce debt.

 Calling Hindenburg’s report “gas and fire”, Singh said it deliberately used only part of the group’s disclosures in the past to make a misleading point.